freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 You get 0.25% of a company that sells for $150M: $$\frac{\mathit{0.0025} * \mathit{150000000}}{2}=$375000$$

-Though it's tempting, if you're a startup employee, I caution you not to think about equity in such absolute terms, as they are difficult to predict.
+Though it's tempting, if you're a startup employee I caution you not to think about equity in such absolute terms, as they are difficult to predict.
 Look at your equity as a great bonus if things go well.
 The sad truth is that an overwhelming majority of startups fail, so for the sake of personal financial planning, assume it will amount to nothing.
 In the best case scenario it will buy you a nice car or provide a down payment on a home.
-It's not a ticket to establishing independent wealth or never to work again.
+It's not a ticket to establishing independent wealth or never having to work again.

 ### Will I get more equity after I join?